SalamaAlmheiri/introToIM/June 28/README.md

 - However, the problem is I only have one potentiometer, but the toy uses two to be able to move in both directions and up and down.
 - Therefore, I will be using a potentiometer to move up and down and 2 buttons, 1 to move right, the other left.

+**How to Play:**
+- To move left press geen button
+- To move right press yellow button
+- To move up, turn the knob clockwise
+- To move down, turn the knob anticlockwise

 <img src="https://github.com/SalamaAlmheiri/introToIM/blob/main/June%2028/drawing%20idea.jpg" width=300 align=center>